harvard-lil/capstone/README.md

 - [Documentation](#documentation)

 ## Project Background <a id="project-background"></a>
-The Caselaw Access Project is a large-scale digitization project hosted by the Harvard Law School [Library Innovation Lab.](http://lil.law.harvard.edu "LIL Website") Visit https://case.law.harvard.edu for more details:
+The Caselaw Access Project is a large-scale digitization project hosted by the Harvard Law School [Library Innovation Lab.](http://lil.law.harvard.edu "LIL Website") Visit https://case.law.harvard.edu for more details.

 ## The Data <a id="the-data"></a>
 1. [Format Documentation and Samples](#documentation-and-samples)